Coffee, Cuisine & A Block’s Shared Passion For Ending Human Trafficking

 April 4, 2019

 This story originally appeared in the April issue of Historic Heights Living, a neighborhood magazine published by the company behind N2GIVES.
-To learn more, visit N2 Publishing.
+To learn more, visit The N2 Company.

 A bustling Heights-area Houston eatery and retail block has been achieving a growing, powerful community purpose.